How a former foster child gives back to teens in foster care: Nikki & James’ foster parent story

 A special aspect of Nikki and James’ fostering journey also includes fostering sibling groups.
 Data shows that 53-80% of siblings are separated, creating long-lasting trauma and making time in foster care more difficult.

-Shortly after they began fostering, Nikki and James took in a sibling group of two.
-When Cayuga Centers later called and asked them to take in the third sibling, they didn’t hesitate to open their home.
+Shortly after they began fostering, Nikki and James welcomed a teenage girl into their home.
+When Cayuga Centers later called and asked them to take in the her sibling who was also in care, they didn’t hesitate to open their home.

 “The [siblings] staying together meant a lot,” Nikki shares.
 “They only had each other and they were already taken from their brother.
 I didn’t even know her name, her age.
 I just said ‘Okay, no problem.'”.